oh470102/DIP/reference_code/README.md

 # https://github.com/RoyElkabetz/SAC_with_PyTorch
-This was the code I studied to make mine work.
-After a long time of revision, finally realized that reparameterization was the "trick"...
+This was the code I studied to make mine work (though I've slightly changed it) After a long time of revision, finally realized that reparameterization was the "trick"...